 Ayurveda recommends choosing a diet that will pacify pitta dosha to help cleanse and eliminate the toxins that are bringing too much heat to the body.
-For more information on a pitta pacifying diet, click here.
+For more information, see our resource on a pitta pacifying diet.

 Being sure to drink plenty of water to help flush bacteria out of the urinary tract.
 Pure cranberry or pomegranate juice are excellent purifying drinks that reduce excess pitta and also reduce proliferation of bacteria.

 The following foods have an adverse effect on the bladder and should be limited or avoided: alcohol, caffeine, carbonated beverages, coffee, chocolate, refined and processed foods, refined sugars.

 Bacteria can flourish when conditions are warm and moist.

 Here are a few tips to help you stay cool and dry:

 Empty bladder after taking a bath and sexual intercourse.